No trip to New Zealand North Island is complete without scuttling along the best Auckland hiking trails.

 Te Henga Walkway

-A subsection of the 70-kilometre-long multi-day Hillary Trail, the Te Henga Walkway is a great way to experience the natural beauty of the Waitakere Ranges without much of a fuss.
+The Te Henga Walkway is a subsection of the 70-kilometre-long multi-day Hillary Trail.
+The trail is a great way to experience the natural beauty of the Waitakere Ranges without much of a fuss.

 The point-to-point Te Henga Walkway will take around 3 to 4 hours to complete.
 To avoid backtracking, it’s a good idea to arrange for return transportation at the trail’s end.